 External braking

-Internal braking
+Internal inhibition

-The conditioned inhibition of conditioned reflexes can be eliminated the very next day.
-However, if this is not done, then the body's reaction to this stimulus will subsequently disappear forever.
+Conditioned inhibition of conditioned reflexes can be eliminated the very next day.
+However, if this is not done, then the body’s reaction to this stimulus will subsequently disappear forever.

-Varieties of internal inhibition
+Types of internal braking

 The value of eliminating reactions